awsdocs/amazon-vpc-user-guide/doc_source/VPC_Route_Tables.md

 You cannot use a gateway route table to control or intercept traffic outside of your VPC, for example, traffic through an attached transit gateway\.
 You can intercept traffic that enters your VPC and redirect it to another target in the same VPC only\.

+To ensure that traffic reaches your middlebox appliance, the target network interface must be attached to a running instance\.
+For a traffic that flows through an internet gateway, the target network interface must also have a public IP address\.

-For more information and an example of routing for a security appliance, see [Routing For a Middlebox Appliance in Your VPC](route-table-options.md#route-tables-appliance-routing)\.
+For more information and an example of routing for a security appliance, see [Routing for a middlebox appliance in your VPC](route-table-options.md#route-tables-appliance-routing)\.

-## Route Priority<a name="route-tables-priority"></a>
+## Route priority<a name="route-tables-priority"></a>

 We use the most specific route in your route table that matches the traffic to determine how to route the traffic \(longest prefix match\)\.